BioLM/py-biolm/docs/model-docs/ProteInfer_EC.rst

 Description
 -----------

-Proteins are highly diverse and can have a wide range of functions, and traditional methods for predicting protein function, such as homology-based approaches, can be limited by the availability of closely related sequences.
+Proteins exhibit vast diversity in sequences and functions.
+Homology-based approaches for functional prediction are inherently limited by availability of closely related sequences.
 ProteInfer, on the other hand, is able to learn patterns and relationships in protein sequences that are not based on homology, and it has been shown to be effective in predicting the function of proteins with limited homology to known sequences.

-““Here we introduce ProteInfer, which instead employs deep convolutional neural networks to directly predict a variety of protein functions – Enzyme Commission (EC) numbers and Gene Ontology (GO) terms – directly from an unaligned amino acid sequence.” *-Sanderson et al., 2023*
+*“Here we introduce ProteInfer, which instead employs deep convolutional neural networks to directly predict a variety of protein functions; Enzyme Commission (EC) numbers and Gene Ontology (GO) terms – directly from an unaligned amino acid sequence.” -Sanderson et al., 2023*

 The model uses a deep neural network with special convolutional layers (dilated convolutions) to process one-hot encoded protein sequences.
 The architecture allows the model to capture both local and global hierarchical features of the sequences, and through a series of transformations, including mean-pooling and passing through a fully connected layer, the model outputs probabilities for different functional classifications of the proteins.
 This architecture enables the model to make nuanced predictions about protein functions based on their amino acid sequences.

+ProteInfer implements dilated convolutional layers to extract hierarchical local and global features from one-hot encoded input sequences.
+Through progressive transformations, including mean-pooling and fully connected layers, ProteInfer produces probabilistic predictions for enzyme commission numbers and gene ontology terms.
+This architecture enables nuanced modeling of sequence-function relationships beyond homology.

-ProteInfer EC refers to the aspect of the ProteInfer model that predicts the Enzyme Commission (EC) numbers of a given protein based on its amino acid sequence.
-The EC numbers are standard codes assigned to enzymes based on the reactions they catalyze, providing a systematic way of identifying enzymes and their functions.
-ProteInfer can model complex relationships within the protein sequence data to provide insightful functional predictions.
-ProteInfer's EC prediction feature helps in determining the enzymatic activities of proteins.
-By predicting the EC numbers, ProteInfer provides insights into the reactions a given protein can catalyze, which is crucial in understanding and studying enzyme function and interactions in biological systems.
+A key component is ProteInfer EC, which predicts enzyme commission numbers from sequence.
+These standard codes classify enzyme-catalyzed reactions, enabling systematic identification of enzymes and functions.
+By predicting EC numbers, ProteInfer provides insights into the catalytic reactions and enzymatic roles of proteins, which is crucial for elucidating biological systems.

-The researchers also compared the performance of ProteInfer and BLASTp in protein function prediction.
-BLASTp has higher recall, while ProteInfer has higher precision.
-An ensemble approach, combining both methods, enhances overall performance, providing a synergy by leveraging the unique strengths of alignment-based and neural network-based strategies, especially in more challenging tasks involving remote homologies (dataset clustered based on UniRef50).
+Comparisons reveal ProteInfer has higher precision while BLASTp alignment shows greater recall.
+An ensemble approach combining both methods improves overall performance, synergistically integrating strengths of alignment-based homology detection and deep neural network sequence modeling, particularly for challenging remote homology scenarios (for example, the dataset clustered based on UniRef50).

 --------
 Benefits